tylerprehl/top-shopping-cart/README.md

 - Media query Menu button (to avoid squishing NavBar circles)
 - Media query (and good math) for side-by-side image/description vs stacked on ItemPage
   - create more standardized image size like on Shop page (see ItemCard.css for example)
-- Manually entering known item ID results in an error page
-  - Maybe has to do with the use of Context and the data available when it goes to render ItemPage?
 - Figure out how to change background between Home and other pages
   - Why does background zoom in on Shop page?
     - Started occurring after I included ItemCards in ItemCard.jsx
     - Removing images from ItemCards makes it better, but not completely
     - Not that it matters since I want to change the background of the Shop page, but still weird...
-- Tests I could write
-  - increasing/decreasing quantity count to add to cart on ItemPage
-  - ...not a whole lot because the project is mostly state management, not a ton of logic

 ### Main Takeaways
 - Testing with Vitest is pretty cool!